stella-kang/Koko/README.md

 # Welcome to Koko!

+> _“I believe depression is legitimate.
+But I also believe that if you don’t exercise, eat nutritious food, get sunlight, get enough sleep, consume positive material, surround yourself with support, then you aren’t giving yourself a fighting chance.”_ – Jim Carrey

 ## Who is Koko?

 [Koko](https://koko-the-cat.herokuapp.com/#/) is your mental health ability partner.
 Koko's goal is to facilitate healthier mental wellness by encouraging healthy habits such as mood tracking, goal setting, and journaling.
 Koko allows users to set personal goals for themselves, creating a safe space of accountability towards a brighter and healthier future.

-## Notable Technologies used
+## Notable Technologies

 _Database:_

-- MongoDB
+- `MongoDB`
-- Mongoose
+- `Mongoose`

 _Backend:_

-- Express
+- `Express`
-- Node.js
+- Node.`js`

 _Frontend:_

-- React
+- `React`
-- Redux
+- `Redux`
-- HTML5
+- `HTML5`
-- CSS3
+- `CSS3`
-- SCSS
+- `SCSS`

 ## Notable Features